A guide to switching Digital TV providers

 - The eir TV box has all the latest features like pause, rewind and record live TV, allowing you to record multiple shows while watching another. eir customers can also access 7-day catch up, along with a range of apps including RTÉ Player, Netflix and Now TV, through the TV box.

 - The Sky Q box also allows you to pause, rewind and record and the 1TB - which comes as standard on all TV plans - allows you to store up to 500 hours of TV.

-- The Virgin TV box also has pause, rewind and record functionality, and you can store hundreds of hours of TV.
-You can also access Virgin Replay TV and Netflix through the Virgin TV box.
+- The Virgin 360 TV box also has pause, rewind and record functionality, where you can store hundreds of hours of TV and speedily find what you want to watch with super-powerful Voice Control.
+You can also access Virgin Replay TV and built in apps, such as Netflix through the Virgin 360 TV box.

 - The Vodafone TV box give you the ability to pause, rewind and record and you can store up to 300 hours of SD TV.
 Vodafone customers can also access Restart TV and 7-day catch up, as well as Netflix, through the TV box.

 On top of the standard features you’ll get when you sign up to a TV package, there are also loads of optional extras you can go for, depending on your provider and what you’re interested in, for example:

 - An extra TV box, to give you the ability to watch TV in more than one room.
 Usually, you will have to pay for the extra box, and there’ll be an additional monthly subscription for multiroom viewing, too.

 - HD channels and boxsets, to supplement the standard channels and content.
 Some providers offer this as standard, while with others there will be an additional monthly cost.